-We have reached the final phase of the project to open up restricted streets to two-way for cyclists in Cambridge - and residents can have their say.
+We have reached the final phase of the project to open up restricted streets to two-way for cyclists in Cambridge.

-The list of streets where we are proposing two-way cycling include:
+The list of streets where two-way cycling is allowed includes:

 - Sedgwick Street